rahulpatel902/FlowChat/README.md

 ---

-FlowChat is a modern real‑time chat application built with a Django backend and a React frontend, using Firebase for realtime messaging and storage.
+FlowChat is a modern real‑time chat application built with a Django backend and a React frontend, using Firebase for realtime messaging and Cloudinary for media storage.

 Live deployments are designed for Vercel (frontend), Render (backend), and Neon (managed PostgreSQL).
 See `DEPLOYMENT_GUIDE.md` for step‑by‑step hosting on free tiers.